top of page

 Implementing various layering techniques can enhance the overall design:

-• Textiles: Layer rugs, cushions, and throws to create a cozy atmosphere.
+• Textiles: Layer rugs, cushions, and throws to create a cosy atmosphere.

-• Wall Treatments: Combine wallpaper with textured paint or paneling.
+• Wall Treatments: Combine wallpaper with textured paint or panelling.

 • Furniture: Mix different styles and finishes to create visual interest.